Snapshots

 A Can Of Fruit

 In February 1995, as we settled into life with Mrs. K and the other residents in their bombed-out apartment building, my experiences began to transform me in ways I never anticipated.
-One particular snapshot from that time stands out for obvious reasons but you must first know that I do not feel guilt or remorse nor am I looking for praise or fame.
-It was a different time back then and things like what I did were just expected of you.
+One particular snapshot from that time stands out for obvious reasons but you must first know that I feel no guilt or remorse, nor do I seek praise or fame.
+In those times, such actions were simply expected of you.
 For people who were not soldiers, these things just happened, and it happened to me.

-Each day, my friend and I brought food back for the elderly residents, distributing it fairly among them.
+Each day, Dragan and I brought food back for the elderly residents, distributing it fairly among them.
 On a particularly cold morning, we stumbled upon nearly a case of canned pears.
 However, there was not enough to go around.
-My friend and I and maybe two others did without.
+Dragan and I and maybe two elderly men did without.

-A young man in his 30s, who had been watching us from a distance, approached our group and took a can of pears from an elderly woman.
+A fit man in his thirties, who had been observing us from a distance, approached our group and took a can of pears from an elderly woman.
 The residents did not protest out of fear.

-My friend started to get up to confront this thief but I put my hand on his knee and told him that I would take care of it.
-I knew the stranger was not going to run and I wanted to shield my friend from what I knew was soon to happen.
+Dragan started to get up to confront this thief but I put my hand on his knee and told him that I would take care of it.
+I knew the stranger was likely going to run and that Dragan would try to chase him and hurt himself.
+If the thief did not run, I wanted to shield him from what would happen.

 Everyone around me seemed normal with my action, as though I just changed a tire on a car in front of them.
-At that point, I was normal like everyone else to it.
+At that point, I felt normal, like everyone else.
 The war had dragged on for so long that everyone had become numb to these kinds of things, even those who were not soldiers.

-I walked over and sat down with my friend and resumed our conversation.
-When our conversation was over, I looked at the dead man and told my friend that we should take care of the body or the rats would.
+I walked over and sat down with Dragan and resumed our conversation.
+When our conversation was over, I looked at the dead man and told him that we should take care of the body or the rats would.
 That was the only time anyone brought up what happened that day.

 Time To Go